aimat-lab/AutoSlurm/README.md

 Whenever a resume file is found after all tasks of a job terminate, `AutoSlurm` will automatically schedule a resume job to pick up the work.
-You do not have to modify your `aslurm` command for chain-jobs, you simply have to write the resume file (see above).
+You do not have to modify your `aslurm` command for chain jobs, you simply have to write the resume file (see above).

-Here is an example of a single-task chain-job, where the task is resumed two times:
+Here is an example of a single-task chain job, where the task is resumed two times:

 <img src="./images/single_chain_job.png" width="100%">
 <br><br>

-Chain-jobs of course also work with multi-task jobs:
+Chain jobs of course also work with multi-task jobs:

 <img src="./images/multi_chain_job.png" width="100%">
 <br><br>